 What should everyone know about spam filtering?

-A spam filter is the most important technical measure you can implement to reduce the risk of email impersonation and phishing attacks.
-Choose a solution with sandboxing to block zero-day attacks, greylisting to identify and block new sources of spam, and outbound filtering for data loss prevention and detecting compromised email accounts.
+What everyone should know about spam filtering is that a spam filter is the most important technical measure you can implement to reduce the risk of spam, malware, email impersonation, and phishing attacks.
+Choose a solution with sandboxing to block zero-day attacks, greylisting to prevent spam from previously unknown sources, and outbound filtering for data loss prevention and detecting compromised email accounts.

 Why is it important to use a third-party spam filter for Office 365?

-Office 365 only includes a basic level of protection against spam, malware, and phishing, so many threats will not be blocked.
+It is important to use a third party spam filter for Office 365 because Office 365 only includes a basic level of protection against spam, malware, and phishing.
 SpamTitan adds an extra layer of security and will greatly improve protection against zero-day and sophisticated phishing threats through sandboxing, greylisting, and advanced machine learning techniques.

 What is greylisting?

 Greylisting is the term given to returning an email to its originating server with a request for the email to be resent.
 Due to the number of emails returned to spammers’ servers (mostly due to failed delivery attempts), most spammers’ servers have the “retry” function disabled to prevent the scenario in which bandwidth is wasted resending undeliverable emails.
 Consequently, a greylisted email that is returned to a spammer usually does not come back.

 Will a spam filter block all malware sent via email?